 Having visited the Picasso Museum previously, this exhibition center felt really life-less and almost empty in comparison.
 Both of these have the same entrance fees, but I felt like the Picasso museum had a lot more to offer.

 The art centre is not big by any means, just a handful of large rooms, and it made me feel like it was half empty – perhaps that was the way to make the artwork stand out.
-Needles to say, we were out in less than half an hour, being most impressed by the selection of books and gift items in their gift shop.
+Needless to say, we were out in less than half an hour, being most impressed by the selection of books and gift items in their gift shop.

 If you want to test it out and see for yourself, they have free entrance every Sunday, see details below.

-Entrance fees: 9 euro for a combined ticket, individual tickets for exhibitions also available.
+Entrance fees: 9 euro for a combined ticket, individual tickets for exhibitions are also available.
 Free entrance for the general public every Sunday from 4 pm until closing time.
 You can buy your tickets online on their website.